amorehead/amorehead.github.io/_posts/2025-06-08-distilling-creativity.md

   {% include figure.liquid path="assets/img/blog_post_images/06_2025/distilling-creativity.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>

 What was in (the book)store for May 2025?
 Mostly books on creativity, leadership, and adversity.
+But what I think is worth highlighting is just how obscenely good ChatGPT's new image generation model has proven to be when generating this month's blog summary image.
+I mean, it's eerily meta (no pun intended). 🤔

 ## Books Read in May 2025
 1. Save the Cat!